-yourMany of us have heard about catnip for cats, but what happens if a dog gets ahold of some?
+yourMany of us have heard about catnip and how it makes cats crazy, but what happens if a dog gets ahold of some?
 Is catnip bad for dogs or is it safe?
 With so many families housing both cats and dogs, this situation is bound to arise.
 If your dog gets ahold of catnip should you worry?
-Luckily, the answer is no, although there is some concern when it comes to catnip toys and dogs.
-So what exactly will catnip do to a dog?
-Will it have any effects?
+Luckily, the answer is no, although there is some concern.
+So what exactly will catnip do to your dog?
+Will it have any effect?

 What is Catnip?

 We know that most cats go crazy for catnip, but why, what’s in it?
 Believe it or not, catnip is actually just one plant.
-Its botanical name is Nepeta cataria and it comes from the same family as the mint plant.
-Nepetalactone is the active chemical in catnip responsible for sending most felines into a frenzy.
+Its botanical name is Nepeta cataria and it comes from the same family as the mint plant (Lamiaceae).

-Also referred to as “catmint”, catnip effects between 70-80% of cats.
+Also referred to as “catmint”, catnip effects between 70-80% of cats (it’s hereditary!).
 The remaining 20-30% of cats and kittens under 6 months are unaffected.

 How Does Catnip Affect Dogs?